micro/micro/docs/reference/README.md

 ### Login to an Environment

 Each environment is effectively an isolated deployment with its own authentication, storage, etc. So each env requires signup and login.
 At this point we have to log in to the `example` env with `micro login`.
-If you don't have the credentials to the environment, you have to ask the admin.
+If you don't have credentials to the environment, you have to ask the admin.

 ## Services